 On the other hand, we knew that the data generated by the internal system would be available to our company’s customers through a new tool.
 Having a good database schema was really important at this point.

-Sometimes you are going to need to be an HR and doing some interviews and write some job listenings, sometimes you are going to be in a finance meeting to define your department budget.
-Most days you are going to be looking to your IDE and monitoring your cloud provider.
+Sometimes, you are going to need to be an HR manager and give some interviews and write job listings.
+Sometimes, you’ll have to be in a finance meeting to define your department budget.
+Most days you are going to be looking at your IDE and monitoring your cloud provider.

 Finally, you need to understand your role is going to evolve and change over and over again.
 And that is awesome!